Board of Directors

 Adam Umhoefer has spent nearly a decade working in politics and non-profit management.
 Prior to becoming AFER’s first staff member, Umhoefer spent the better part of 2008 working on President Obama’s first presidential campaign.
 Earlier, at Andy Spahn & Associates, Inc., Umhoefer worked with individuals and non-profit companies consulting on strategic philanthropy, government affairs, public relations and fundraising.
 He also spent several years working in program management for the Institute for Educational Advancement, a non-profit organization dedicated to serving high-potential youth.
 He graduated from the Arts and Sciences Honors Program at Boston College and is a native of Racine, Wisconsin.
 In 2011, Umhoefer was named by The Advocate magazine as one of its top “Forty Under 40.”

-Melissa Gibbs manages all administrative aspects of AFER.
+Melissa Gibbs manages the execution of AFER’s key impact events and oversees all organizational operations.
 Prior to joining the team, she ran successful fundraising campaigns for the ACLU, Oxfam America, and Equality California with Grassroots Campaigns, Inc. While earning her Masters of Communication Management and B.A. in Public Relations from the University of Southern California, she participated in the efforts of USC’s LGBT Center, GLAAD, Equality California, and the Billy DeFrank LGBT Community Center.
-She wrote her Master’s thesis examining the potential threat the ex-gay movement poses for the gay rights movement.
+Her Master’s thesis examined the potential threat the ex-gay movement poses for the gay rights movement.

 Elizabeth Riel, Senior Communications Consultant